archetype-org/golem-proposal/README.md

 ![CYOA](./img/CYOA.png)

 In order to facilitate this, there are a few different things that need to be built:
-1. **golem** — and urth-side CLI for project creation, scaffolding, and binary & dependency management
+1. **CLI (golem)** — and urth-side CLI for project creation, scaffolding, and binary & dependency management
-2. **%silk** — a desk of threads in mars for project creation, scaffolding, and binary & dependency management
+2. **Dojo Tool/IDE** — a desk of threads and opinionated pill for project creation, scaffolding, and binary & dependency management in mars.
 3. **clack** — a js wrapper around conn.c to make your fakeships scriptable from JS on MacOS
-4. **%tree** — a desk for a NoSQL Store that can be used as a BaaS, allowing JS-first developers to move business logic to the frontend
+4. **BaaS** — a desk for a NoSQL Store that can be used as a BaaS, allowing JS-first developers to move business logic to the frontend
-5. **Ariton** — an urbit instance of an [Egyn]() registry for managing packages, binaries, and other urbit artefacts
+5. **Package Manager** — an urbit instance of an [Egyn]() registry for managing packages, binaries, and other urbit artefacts
-6. **%our** — a DID resolver for urbit
+6. **DID Resolver** — <what actaully is this>
-7. **%void**  — a curation UI for browsing packages, binaries, and other urbit artefacts
+7. **Curation Mechanism**  — a curation UI for browsing packages, binaries, and other urbit artefacts

 In addition, there are some integrations that don't fit neatly into one of these projects, included in this document as well.